Holder estimates for kinetic Fokker-Planck equations up to the boundary: Flattening the boundary

-The following proposition is proved in \cite{guo2020}. \begin{prop} If $f$ solves \eqref{e:kFP} with the specular reflection boundary condition \eqref{e:specular-reflection} in the domain $D$, then $\tilde f$ solves the same equation, with the coefficients $\tilde a_{ij}$, source term $\tilde G$, and the drift $\tilde b$, in the domain $\tilde D$ (across $\gamma$). \end{prop}
+The following proposition is proved in \cite{guo2020}. \begin{proposition} If $f$ solves \eqref{e:kFP} with the specular reflection boundary condition \eqref{e:specular-reflection} in the domain $D$, then $\tilde f$ solves the same equation, with the coefficients $\tilde a_{ij}$, source term $\tilde G$, and the drift $\tilde b$, in the domain $\tilde D$ (across $\gamma$). \end{proposition}

-Thanks to Proposition \ref{p:mirror-extension}, the analysis of local regulartity estimates for the equation \eqref{e:kFP} with the specular reflection boundary condition \ref{e:specular-reflection} is reduced to local interior estimates for the equation \eqref{e:kFP}.
+Thanks to Proposition \ref{p:mirror-extension}, the analysis of local regularity estimates for the equation \eqref{e:kFP} with the specular reflection boundary condition \ref{e:specular-reflection} is reduced to local interior estimates for the equation \eqref{e:kFP}.
 In particular, the following result holds.